syncfusion-content/windowsforms-docs/WindowsForms/statusstripex/StatusStripEx.md

 * StatusStripDropDownButton
 * StatusStripSplitButton

-N> The `StatusStripLabel` and `StatusLabel` are same types of control in StatusStrip.
-If you select StatusStripLabel, it will be added to left side at the StatusStrip.
-Similarly, If you select StatusLabel, it will be added to right side at the StatusStrip.
+N> If you select StatusStripLabel, it will be added to the left side of StatusStripEx.
+Similarly, if you select StatusLabel, it will be added to the right side of StatusStripEx.

 ## Smart tag options